APPL: Adaptive Planner Parameter Learning: APPL FROM DEMONSTRATION ( APPLD )

 For each of the segmented contexts, $\mathcal{D}_k = \{x^D_i, a^D_i, t^D_i \,|\, \tau_{k-1} \leq i < \tau_k\}$, we employ {\em behavioral cloning} (\textsc{BC}) \cite{pomerleau1989alvinn} to learn a suitable set of parameters $\theta^*_k$.
 More specifically, \textsc{BC} seeks $\theta^*_k$ which minimizes the difference between the demonstrated actions and the actions that $G_{\theta_k}$ would produce on $\{x^D_i\}$:

 where $||v||_H = v^THv$ is the induced norm by a diagonal matrix $H$ with positive real entries, which is used for weighting each dimension of the action.
 We solve Eqn. \ref{eqn::bc} with a black-box optimization method $A_{\text{black-box}}$.
 Having found each $\theta^*_k$, the \emph{parameter library} $\mathcal{L}$ is formed and the mapping $M$ is simply $M(k) = \theta^*_k$.
+This fully parallelizable optimization takes approximately eight hours in our experiments on a single Dell XPS laptop (Intel Core i9-9980HK) using 16 parallel threads, but this time could be significantly reduced with more computational resources and engineering effort.